Probing multi-mobility edges in quasiperiodic mosaic lattices: Conclusion

-In conclusion, we have experimentally implemented a novel class of quasiperiodic mosaic lattices, offering a crucial advancement in the quest for understanding ME physics.
-Leveraging integrated photonics platforms, we could design and realize the mosaic lattices in a scalable and flexible fashion with fast prototype.
-We could effectively probe the intricate behaviour of coexistence of localized and extended states in the mosaic model, revealing crucial insights into the energy-dependent localization transition.
-Our work demonstrates that quasiperiodic mosaic systems indeed exhibit richer physics than well appreciated random disorder models, substantially extending our understanding of the mechanisms driving phase transitions in disordered systems.
+In conclusion, we have experimentally implemented a novel class of quasiperiodic mosaic lattices, marking a significant advancement in the quest to understand ME physics.
+By leveraging integrated photonics platforms, we designed and realized these mosaic lattices in a scalable and flexible manner, enabling rapid prototyping.
+This approach allowed us to effectively probe the intricate behavior arising from the coexistence of both extended and localized states within the mosaic model, providing valuable insights into the energy-dependent localization transition.
+Our work demonstrates that quasiperiodic mosaic systems indeed exhibit richer physics than commonly appreciated random disorder models, substantially extending our understanding of the mechanisms driving phase transitions in disordered systems.
+Our experimental implementation by photonic lattice platform offers a practical means of controlling lattice parameters (such as on-site potential, hopping term~\cite{Andrea2016} and non-Hermiticity~\cite{Song2019}) within a wide tunable range at room temperature to study ME physics~\cite{Zhou2023,Longhi2024}, in contrast to cold atomic systems.
+Furthermore, preparing samples with different evolution lengths allows observation of wavepacket dynamics, which has been experimentally demonstrated to directly detect topological invariants~\cite{WangSSH,JiaoSSH}.
 Our findings, therefore, underscore a significant advancement in the field, with the potential to catalyze new research directions in quantum physics, materials science, and beyond.